This information is part of the Colgate University catalog, 2020–21.

 The department allows two courses to be transferred for credit toward the major and one course towards the minor, with prior approval of the courses by the department.

 All geology and environmental geology majors are encouraged to consider the advantages and challenges of undertaking honors in geology.
-A GPA of 3.20 or higher in the four core courses (GEOL 201 , GEOL 215 , GEOL 225 , and GEOL 235 ), plus the two required 400-level courses are required for a student to become eligible for honors.
+A GPA of 3.20 or higher in the five core courses (GEOL 190, GEOL 201 , GEOL 215 , GEOL 225 , and GEOL 235 ), plus the two required 400-level courses are required for a student to become eligible for honors.
 In addition, at least six full-credit courses in biology, chemistry, mathematics, or physics must be taken to become eligible for honors.
 GEOG 245 can be taken in place of one of these six courses.

-In addition, honors candidates must complete a year-long senior thesis, which represents the culmination of a research project that typically begins during the summer before the senior year and continues during the fall and spring terms of the senior year.
+Honors candidates must also complete a year-long senior thesis, which represents the culmination of a research project that typically begins during the summer before the senior year and continues during the fall and spring terms of the senior year.
 The written thesis must be completed and orally defended by the end of the spring semester.
 Following the defense, and with the recommendation of the thesis committee, the geology faculty will vote to award honors.
 Awarding the distinction of honors is based primarily on the quality of the written thesis but will also include an overall assessment of the student's academic record.
 Students who may be eligible for honors will be notified in the spring of the junior year by their academic adviser.

 - Environmental Geography Major